 Frequently Asked Questions

-Any individual, 18-35 years old, with an IDD residing in the St. Louis County area.
+Any individual, 18-35 years old, with an IDD residing in the St. Louis or Jefferson County area.

 STEPUP is designed for individuals who have exited high school and are interested in obtaining competitive employment.

-No, the program is free of charge for individuals with IDDs living in the St. Louis County area.
+No, the program is free of charge for individuals with an IDD living in the St. Louis or Jefferson County area.